Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 “…Yeah.”

 “Well.
 Don’t you worry.”
 Wilde looked back at the farmhouse, then out across the field towards another point of light off in the distance.
 “I reckon you’ll be securing that town next.
-Bad rumors coming out of there---You won’t be green for long.”
+Bad rumors coming out of there - You won’t be green for long.”

 “I don’t think any of us will be.”